 Mountain Lion Biology and Habits

 The mountain lion's face is very "housecat-like," and it even purrs.
 The mountain lion uses its long, thick tail for balance (during a prey chase, or climbing trees).
 A mountain lion has been documented leaping 18 feet vertically and 45 feet horizontally.
 The lion has retractable claws used for killing prey and climbing trees.
-Mountain lions can live up 10 to12 years in the wild.
+Mountain lions can live up 10 to 12 years in the wild.
 Adult males can weigh 160 pounds, with females weighing an average of 100 pounds.
 From nose to tip of tail the lion measures up to eight feet.
-Lions are found throughout western United States, Rocky Mountains, parts of Canada, Texas and remnant populations in Florida.
+Lions are found throughout the western United States, Rocky Mountains, parts of Canada, Texas and (remnant populations) in Florida.
 Population numbers have been reduced drastically due to encroachment and predator control programs.

 In Boulder County, mountain lions can be found in a variety of habitats, such as mixed deciduous/coniferous forests, riparian areas and rocky foothills country.
 A male mountain lion's territory may cover 100 square miles; however, in Boulder County this is probably not the case.
 Less available habitat and concentrated food sources (mule deer) may lessen territory size considerably.
 Inside one male's territory, there may be two or three female lions sharing the area.
 The ranges of male lions never overlap.
 Mountain lions use "scrapes" (small piles of leaves, pine needles, and other debris) that are soaked in urine to establish boundaries of territory.